NielsPrins/localhost-overview/README.md

 git clone https://github.com/NielsPrins/localhost-overview.git
 ```
 Your all done!
-Start new project by adding a folder in "C:\wamp64\www" or copy old projects over.
+start a new project by adding a folder in "C:\wamp64\www" or copy old projects over.

 #### Linux (ubuntu)